danny305/Austin-bike-project/FINAL PROJECT FILES/README.md

 Project Report.pdf - The final project report, which was also turned in on Canvas.

 ## Data exploration

+Cleaned_Data_Exploration.ipynb - Data exploration / visualization.
+Shows usage per day of the week, usage by month, distribution of ride duration, distribution of checkout time.
+Also shows bad kiosks (and removes these from the dataset).

 Membership Breakdown.ipynb - Data exploration / visualization.
 Take in the raw B-Cycle data and then observe the member type breakdown and average ride duration over time.
 We see that the makeup of membership type changes over the years.

 ## Darwin models remarked upon in the final report